Crime + investigation

 Cindi echoed at the vigil, “Thirteen years wasn’t long enough, not nearly long enough.”

-Check out our top 3 cold-blooded confessions in this compilation from Interrogation Raw.
+Witness 3 of the most cold-blooded confessions from Interrogation Raw.

 25:49m watch